Burnett01/fs-capture/README.md

 **Default options:** <a id="defopt"></a>

-By default the capture-processor is going check for a directory first.
+By default, the capture-processor is going to check for a directory first.

-Since directory-names normally do not contain an extension (suffix), it is safe to assume that there are less zero-extension files than directories in a real-world scenario.
+Since directory-names usually do not contain an extension (suffix), it is safe to assume that there are less zero-extension files than directories in a real-world scenario.